mmeiburg/unityAndroidSensors/README.md

 * Grab unityAndroidSensors.unitypackage from the Releases page for everything you need!
 * OR, use the git repository.
-* Tested with Unity 2018.2 or above.
+* Tested with Unity 2018.3 (New Prefab Workflow) or above.

 ## How does it work